ssjshields/archetype-counter/.github/README.md

 ### How do I fix incorrect scanned Pokémon names with the 'Name Fix' file?
 > When a monster is incorrectly scanned via OCR, you take the 'failed' name and place it on the left hand side of the semi-colon and then take the correct monster name and place to the right of the semi-colon

-> (Ex: Gastiy; Gastly)
+> `(Ex: Gastiy; Gastly)`

 > You will need to turn the counter OFF and then back ON for these changes to take effect

 ### How do I manually remove additional characters/symbols from the failed scan?
 > Open up the 'Name Fix' file from the counter menu and take the partial/incorrect text and place on the left hand side of the semi-colon and then place the word 'Blank' on the right hand side of the semi-colon

-> (Ex: GastE; Blank)
+> `(Ex: GastE; Blank)`

-> When a 'Blank' is provided on the right hand side of the semi-colon, this indicates the counter to completely remove that specific text
+> When a 'Blank' is provided on the right hand side of the semi-colon, this indicates the counter to completely remove that specific text - You will need to turn the counter OFF and then back ON for these changes to take effect

 ### Does the Counter support transparency when making custom themes?
 > No - this is a limitation with the PowerShell WinForms GUI